simarjot0032/simar.github.io/post/Day31.md

 * Made a stopwatch ui
 * How to use setinteval

 and so on .
-Toady  have completed accordion and started stopwatch in which I have completed  ui design and I will be addin functionality and will be learning more in next days
+Toady  have completed accordion in which I was facing some issues but later on I was able to solves it and started stopwatch in which I have completed  ui design and some of javascript  I will be adding full functionality and some other javascript so that my stop watch should work well we can use this  and will be learning more in next days